 We want to bring our content and contacts to this community so that we can all learn, discuss and exchange our stories about where content is going and how we organisations and users can benefit.

-> Mike Rowlinson, Vice-President Training and Content Services at Precision Content, will be giving a workshop ‘How you write matters: improving usability with Precision Content methodology‘ as part of an eye-popping 2021 panel of speakers.
-Precision Content will also be organising a ‘Lunch and learn interactive session‘, on June 11th at 7.15 AM EST.
+Cruce Saunders, Founder and principal at [A], will be giving a session ‘Patterns that matter for omnichannel: content and customer experience beyond roles and titles’ as part of an eye-popping 2021 panel of speakers.
+[A] will also be organising a ‘Lunch and learn interactive session‘ on June 10th at 8 AM EST.

-> Get 30% off all tickets and workshop packages using our magic registration button!
+Get 30% off all tickets and workshop packages using our magic registration button!

 If you’re having trouble.
 Contact the OmnichannelX team.